Aitia-IIOT/ah5-docs-java-spring/docs/api/consumerauthorization/authorization-token-management-generic-http.md

 }
 ```

-The service operation **responds** with `201` if called successfully and encryption key has been saved.
+The service operation **responds** with `201` if called successfully and the encryption key has been saved.
 The response also contains an [AuthorizationEncryptionKeyListResponse](../data-models/authorization-encryption-key-list-response.md) JSON encoded body.

 ```
 {